jwharm/tribute-to-paganitzu/README.md

 * DoorLocked: verifies if there are any keys left in the room.
 If not, the door is unlocked.
 * GemSparkle: a randomly triggered transition that will draw a "sparkle" animation on a gem.

-A number of images share a common `Animation` base class.
+A number of transitions share a common `Animation` base class.
 An animation is simply a list of images that is displayed sequentially.

 All transitions are waiting on a queue, and every gameplay iteration (10 times per second), they are processed.
 Most transitions will return a `CONTINUE` result, and are enqueued again.
 A transition that is completely finished will return `DONE` and not enqueued anymore.
 Some transitions (like the `WaterFlow` animation) will continue forever and never finish.